xonsh/xontrib-jupyter/README.md

 <p align="center">
-Xonsh provides a kernel for Jupyter Notebook and Lab so you can execute xonsh commands in a notebook cell without any additional magic.
+Xonsh kernel for Jupyter Notebook and Jupyter Lab allows to execute xonsh shell commands in a notebook cell.
 </p>

 <p>